Songhai people: Livelihood

 The Songhai people cultivate cereals, raise small herds of cattle, and fish in the Niger Bend area where they live.
 They have traditionally been one of the key West African ethnic groups associated with caravan trade.

 Agriculture serves as the primary livelihood for the Songhai populations, adapted to the arid and semi-arid conditions in which they reside.
 The Sahel region experiences a three-month rainy season contrasted by a more extended dry period of eight to nine months.
 Irrigation is extensively used along the Niger river and in the Saharan oases.
 Notably, cereals dominate Songhai cultivation, with millet as the leading crop, followed by rice along the Niger River, wheat, and sorghum.

-Additionally, wild cereals such as panicum leatum or wild fonio are harvested seasonally.
+Wild cereals such as panicum leatum or wild fonio are harvested seasonally.
 The Songhai cultivate diverse crops, including tobacco, onions, spices, tubers, and moringa.
 Among the Northern Songhai population in Tindouf, Tabalbala, and Ingal, date palms and Mangoes are the most widely cultivated fruits, followed by oranges, watermelons, melons, and gourds.

 The Songhai employ various tools for agriculture, including plows pulled by an oxen and tools like the hilar (hoe) and pitchfork.
 In precolonial times, they utilized servile labor razziers, evolving with modernization to include tractors and combine harvesters.
 Agricultural workers, known as boogou, assist farmers with labor.
 After harvest, Songhai often allow Fulani and Tuareg herders, or their own cattle, to graze the fields, reflecting their preference for meat.